Cultural Arts Corridor

 Why will the West Avenue streetscapes abruptly end at South St.?
 It seems like it would logically make sense for the streetscapes, or at least, a continuous sidewalk would continue to Prairie St. This would avoid pedestrians walking in the road the last block to reach the Prairie St. businesses.
 Currently, no parking is allowed on the southern most stretch of West Ave. (between South St. and Prairie), however, I have noticed cars parking on each side of the street from time to time to create a traffic hazard.
 Since Parking will now be allowed on much of West, improved signage may be needed between South and Prairie to clarify that no parking is permitted along this block.

-carlmike asked almost 5 years ago
+carlmike asked about 5 years ago

 The current funding in the Cultural Arts Corridor Bond allows for streetscape improvements on West Ave only as far south as South St. But the City also has $3 M earmarked in the Transportation Bond question for Downtown Walkability improvements.
 The portion of West Ave south of South Street is one of several streets in the downtown being considered for use of that $3 M for walkability.